dv-ekanath/lung-xray-retrieval-diagnosis-system/README.md

 # Lung Diseases X-Ray Image Retrieval and Symptom-Driven Diagnosis System

-An AI-based chest X-ray analysis and diagnosis support system built for **CSE3087 – Information Retrieval and Organization** at VIT.

-The system combines two modules into a single web platform: an **image-based analysis module** that predicts disease from an uploaded X-ray and retrieves visually similar past cases, and a **symptom-based diagnosis module** that suggests possible diseases from user-entered symptoms.
+An AI-based chest X-ray analysis and diagnosis support system.
+It combines two modules into a single web platform: an **image-based analysis module** that predicts disease from an uploaded X-ray and retrieves visually similar past cases, and a **symptom-based diagnosis module** that suggests possible diseases from user-entered symptoms.

-## Team

-- Ekanath DV (23MIA1023)
-- Mohamed Faizal S (23MIA1133)
-- Rohan Julius Preetan (23MIA1160)

-## Abstract
+## Overview

-This project presents an AI-based chest X-ray analysis and diagnosis support system designed to assist in medical decision-making.
-In the **analysis module**, users upload an X-ray image, which is processed using deep learning models to predict the disease and retrieve the top five visually similar X-ray images from the dataset, along with risk level, unified medical insights, and disease FAQ.
-In the **diagnosis module**, users input symptoms, and the system predicts possible diseases using a knowledge base of symptom-disease relationships, along with relevant medical insights.
-The system integrates image processing, information retrieval, and text-based analysis into a unified web-based platform for clinical reference and learning.
+Users can upload an X-ray image to get a predicted disease, risk level, the top 5 most visually similar cases from the dataset, and relevant medical insights/FAQ.
+Alternatively, users can describe symptoms in free text and get a ranked list of possible diseases along with supporting medical information — all backed by a shared knowledge base.

 ## System Architecture